 When another party’s negligence causes your parking lot accident injuries, that individual or entity should compensate you for the ways the accident has affected your life.

-Fortunately, you have the legal right to be made whole.
+Fortunately, you have the legal right to financial recovery.
 You can seek compensation for financial and non-financial losses.
 These are more commonly referred to as economic and non-economic damages.

 Economic damages have fixed monetary values.
 Some of the economic damages you could recover in your parking lot accident claim include: